Bluetooth: 5.3 (SBC, AAC)

 Every time you pluck the buds from their case and place them in your ears, Bose’s CustomTune calibration tech lets out a tone as it surveys the noise in your environment and adjusts the sound accordingly.
 You can set different levels of noise cancellation for different situations, and the Aware mode balances out your music with surrounding noise so you can hear just enough of both worlds and not be completely sealed off in your own sonic bubble.

 One slight nuance we found during testing was the earbuds tended to emphasise certain loud noises.
 For example, the clunk of train doors closing together was actually over-emphasised instead of being subdued.
 But the Bose are still class leaders in terms of noise-cancelling earbuds.

 The Sony WF-1000XM5 come equipped not only with decent active noise-cancelling but also Sony's Adaptive Sound Control that adjusts depending on your location and surroundings.
 They're utterly at home making voice calls, as Sony's Wind Noise Reduction Structure makes a noticeable difference if you're on the phone in blustery conditions.
 Voice calls on the XM5 sound clear, natural and transparent, adding another feather to the earbuds' sizeable cap of clever features.

-Sony's premium buds also make use of a handy Speak-to-Chat feature, which reduces the volume of what you're listening to (or even pauses) when it recognises you're speaking.
 These premium earbuds offer 20 per cent more noise cancellation than the older XM4 model, something we found to be utterly believable during testing.
 Each earbud has an additional mic (three on each) for more effective filtering of unwanted noise, working most effectively in the sonic midranges.